aidotse/PASEOS/README.md

 ```
 ### Using Docker
 Two [Docker](https://www.docker.com/) images are available:
-* paseos: corresponding to the last release.
+* paseos: corresponding to the latest release.
 * paseos-nightly: based on the latest commit on the branch `main`.

 ## Examples